- About South Salt Lake

-We are growing at approximately 3% annually (about 750 residents in 2019), and have built hundreds of new housing units close to public transit systems.
+We are growing at approximately 1% annually, and have built hundreds of new housing units close to public transit systems.

 The neighborhoods that make up the city were built in several eras, starting with the bungalows from around the time of city incorporation (1938), to post-war cottages (1950s), to modern subdivisions (1960s to today).
 Multi-family units, from duplexes on up to urban apartment buildings are mixed in throughout, particularly around our seven light rail stops.
 More than half our residents are renters.

-South Salt Lake youth attend Granite School District schools, including three elementary schools, one International charter school for grades 7-12, and one junior high school.
+South Salt Lake youth attend Granite School District schools, including three elementary schools, one International charter school for grades 7 through 12, and one junior high school.
 High School students attend several different high schools outside city boundaries.
-The City hosts numerous afterschool and summer programs through Promise South Salt Lake -- a nationally-recognized program for youth and families that operates out of both schools and City community centers.
+The City hosts numerous afterschool and summer programs through Promise South Salt Lake - a nationally-recognized program for youth and families that operates out of both schools and City community centers.
 A Youth City Council also connects youth to City leadership, the legislative process, and service opportunities.

-Our City is served by a full-time mayor, a seven-member city council, and approximately 200 full-time and 200 part-time employees.
+Our City is served by a full-time mayor, a seven-member city council, and approximately 400 employees.
 The city has its own local police, Fire department, and Public Works department.